Judith McCulloh: Career

-She moved to Urbana, Illinois in the 1960s when her husband accepted a job at the University of Illinois at Urbana–Champaign.
+She moved to Urbana, Illinois in the 1960s when her husband accepted a job at the University of Illinois Urbana-Champaign.
 In the early 1960s, she edited two recordings for the University of Illinois Campus Folksong Club: a collection of cowboy and rodeo songs titled The Hell-Bound Train performed by Glenn Ohrlin and a collection of field recordings from central and southern Illinois titled Green Fields of Illinois.

 In 1972, she began working as an assistant editor at the University of Illinois Press, where she continued to work for 35 years until her retirement in 2007.
 Her positions at the Press also included executive editor, assistant director, and director of development.

 In her first year at the Press, she launched and was the editor of the acclaimed Music in American Life book series.
 She also created the UI Press series Folklore and Society, and was instrumental in the 1983 launching of the scholarly journal American Music, published by the UI Press in conjunction with the Sonneck Society and edited by Allen Britton.

 Music in American Life was the first book series devoted to the study of music in the United States.
 It "began issuing path-breaking studies shaped by the fields of folklore, English literature, and labor history, before American music had become a subject in the academic curriculum, and it had a profound effect on shaping the emergent field".
 The first book in the series was Archie Green's Only a Miner: Studies in Recorded Coal-Mining Songs.
-Under McCulloh's editorship, 130 titles were published in the series and 20 of them earned ASCAP Awards.
+Under McCulloh's editorship, 130 titles were published in the series and 20 of them earned American Society of Composers, Authors and Publishers Awards.

 In the earlier years of her career, in addition to her work as an editor, McCulloh also wrote book chapters and articles for scholarly journals, as well as many book reviews in her areas of expertise.

 Over the course of her career, she was a member of many scholarly organizations, including serving on the board of trustees of the American Folklife Center at the Library of Congress from 1986–2004.
 She served two terms as the AFC chair (1990–92 and 1996–98) and was named trustee emerita in 2004.
 She served as president of the American Folklore Society (1986–87) and worked for almost 20 years on the American Musicological Society's Music of the United States of America series.
 For the Society for American Music, she was the first vice-president (1989–93) and served on numerous committees from 1991–2011.